 Step 5: Leverage Visibility to Purchase Requests, Documents and Budgets.

 If a school’s superintendent wants to make purchasing decisions for that month based on a manually updated budget spreadsheet, good luck!
-A requisition and purchase order solution with budgeting capabilities can make this process a whole lot easier.
+A requisition and purchase order solution with budgeting capabilities can make the procure-to-pay process a whole lot easier.
 The superintendent can use this software to view purchase requests and their calculated impact on each school’s budget before giving final approval – or, before deciding to hold off on a purchase until the following month.

 Step 6: Select a Mobile Solution for Any Laptop, Phone or Tablet Device.